Cropredy: History

 The village has Anglo-Saxon origins and is recorded in the Domesday Book of 1086.
 The toponym comes from the Old English words cropp (a hill) and ridig (a stream).

 From 1519 onwards Brasenose College, Oxford owned extensive land in Cropredy.
 Manor Farm was built in 1693 and Prescote Manor was built in 1721.

-Cropredy Bridge on the River Cherwell was the site of a major battle in 1644 during the English civil war.
+Cropredy Bridge on the River Cherwell was the site of a major battle in 1644 during the English Civil War.
 King Charles engaged the Parliamentarian army led by Sir William Waller.
 The battle was a stalemate; the Parliamentarian side suffered heavy casualties but ultimately prevented the King's forces from crossing the bridge.
-A plaque on the bridge bears the inscription: "Site of the Battle of Cropredy Bridge 1644.
-From Civil War deliver us."
+A plaque on the bridge bears the inscription: "The site of the Battle of Cropredy Bridge June 1644 from Civil War Good Lord deliver us."
 Before the battle, some of the church valuables were hidden in the River Cherwell; these included the brass eagle lectern, which was not recovered for 50 years, during which time it was damaged.